-Comparing the amount of work done by a computer that is running the forward Euler algorithm to generate a one-second-long traje SHO system using two different time steps: 0.1 and 0.2 seconds.
-(Experts: only consider main loop iteration costs, not startup, and ne floating-point effects.)
+Comparing the amount of work-the number of operations-done by a computer that is running the forward Euler algorithm to gene second-long trajectory of the SHO system using two different time steps: 0.1 and 0.2 seconds.
+(Experts: only consider main loop itera not startup, and neglect all floating-point effects.)